meilisearch/documentation/resources/faq.md

 More datasets and setting configurations are available [in this repository](https://github.com/meilisearch/datasets/).

-## I did a call to an API route, and I only got an `uid` as a response.
+## I did a call to an API route, and I only got a `uid` as a response.
 What does it mean?

 MeiliSearch is an **asynchronous API**.
-It means that in many cases (e.g., documents addition), you will receive as server response a simple JSON containing only an `uid` attribute.
+It means that in many cases (e.g., documents addition), you will receive as server response a simple JSON containing only a `uid` attribute.
 For example:

 ```json
 {